 Let me know what you thought!

-*Keeping up with the Joneses: Comparing yourself and “competing” with your neighbors in terms of material possessions, social class,…
+*Keeping up with the Joneses: Comparing yourself and “competing” with your neighbours in terms of material possessions, social class,…